 What are the SAT requirements for students to be admitted to Philadelphia University?

 Philadelphia University typically requires applicants to be in the top 39 percent of SAT test takers.
 The school consistently takes SAT composite scores down to 1110 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1020.
 The estimated average SAT composite for admitted freshman is 1200 out of 1600.
+The school ranks #33 in Pennsylvania for highest average SAT composite score.
 A competitive SAT score is critical as 63 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1280 and Above||Good||>72%|

 |1195 to 1280||Avg +||60%-72%|

 |1110 to 1195||Avg -||47%-60%|